tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Projects/projects/Zomato RFM & Revenue Analysis/Documentation/Project Guide.md

 ```
 ---
 Step 8: Food Rescue Feature Analysis
-###
+### Assumption:
--- Platform revenues and commissions are only charged on completed orders,
+Platform revenues and commissions are only charged on completed orders
--- delivery fees paid to drivers for new rescue customer delivery
+Entire Delivery fees paid to drivers for delivery to new rescue customer
--- zomato keeps only tax on new order rest is paid as refund to old
--- and restaurant and delivery fee to partner delivery person
+Zomato keeps only tax on new order rest is paid as refund to old and restaurant and delivery fee to partner delivery person
--- so assumption to keep rescue order as net zero impact on platform as mentioned in Zomato Blog and by Mr Deepinder Goyal
+This assumption is for keeping rescue order as net zero impact on platform as mentioned in Zomato Blog and by Mr Deepinder Goyal
 ###

 ### Step 8.1: Creating View Netorders

 ```sql